-EPA is changing its approach to SRE eligibility to require that a petitioning small refinery have received the initial statutory exemption through 2010 in order to qualify for an extension of the initial exemption under CAA section 211(o)(9)(B) because we believe this policy aligns with the text of the CAA, which describes a small refinery's ability to "at any time petition the Administrator for an extension of the exemption in subparagraph (A) for the reason of [DEH]."99 Furthermore, we believe this interpretation best supports the policy interests of implementing the RFS program in promoting greater use of renewable fuels.
+the exemption in subparagraph (A) for the reason of [DEH]."106 Furthermore, we believe this interpretation best supports the policy interests of implementing the RFS program in promoting greater use of renewable fuels.
 This is particularly true since exemptions provide a significant windfall profit to exempted small refineries, as the small refineries passthrough their RIN costs and then, when exempted, sell any RINs they had acquired or generated.
 Such a result would be particularly unfair if granted to new participants in the RFS program that were not producing transportation fuel during the statutory blanket exemption period of 2006-2010 because these new participants would have had the opportunity to prepare and plan for compliance with the RFS program prior to starting operations or otherwise being subject to an RFS obligation, unlike the refineries that received the initial blanket exemption.
-100 Additionally, refineries that exceeded the 75,000 bpd throughput threshold in 2006 were not the intended recipients of the initial exemption for small refineries, and new entrants to the transportation fuels industry after this blanket exemption ended have knowledge of the requirements of the RFS program, and make an informed decision whether to enter the transportation fuels business.
+Additionally, refineries that exceeded the 75,000 bpd throughput threshold in 2006 were not the intended recipients of the initial exemption for small refineries, and new entrants to the transportation fuels industry after this blanket exemption ended have knowledge of the requirements of the RFS program, and make an informed decision whether to enter the transportation fuels business.
 Thus, we are acting consistently with congressional intent by continuing to exclude these parties from receiving an SRE.

 While the Supreme Court has held that a small refinery need not have had a continuous exemption since receiving the initial blanket exemption, the Court's decision suggests that an exemption must have existed at some point for it to be extended.
-101 The Court agreed with the Tenth Circuit that, as used in CAA section 211(o)(9), the word "extension" has a temporal meaning (i.e., an extension of time), and not the alternative meaning of "extension" to grant or
+The Court agreed with the Tenth Circuit that, as used in CAA section 211(o)(9), the word "extension" has a temporal meaning (i.e., an extension of time), and not the alternative meaning of "extension" to grant or offer.
+The Court, however, clarified that an extension may still be given after a lapse.
+In order for something to lapse, it must have existed to begin with.
+The Court applied several analogies to illustrate this, including that of a student requesting an extension of a deadline to submit a paper after the deadline has already passed.
+Applying that analogy to a small refinery that did not receive the original exemption, but requests an extension of that exemption, would be like a student that was never in the class asking the professor for an extension of a deadline for a paper that was never assigned to that student to begin with (i.e., there is no due date for the professor to extend just as there is no exemption period for EPA to extend).
+Thus, the language

-99 CAA section 211(o)(9)(B)(i) (emphasis added).
+$^{106}$ CAA section 211(o)(9)(B)(i) (emphasis added).